• Facebook

 Add Data with SQL Dependency using Stored Procedure

 NCache lets you provide an SQL Dependency on an item using a stored procedure.
 You can also specify the parameters to be passed along with this procedure using the SqlCacheDependency method.
+The following example uses the AddBulk method to insert multiple items at once, each with its own SQL dependency.

 • .NET